esp-rs/rust-build/README.md

     - `xtensa-esp32s3-espidf` for the ESP32-S3(Xtensa architecture).
     - `riscv32imc-esp-espidf` for the ESP32-C3(RiscV architecture).

-    And `SERIAL>` is the serial port connected to the target device.
+    And `SERIAL` is the serial port connected to the target device.
-    > [cargo-espflash](https://github.com/esp-rs/espflash/tree/master/cargo-espflash) also offers the openning a serial monitor after flashing with `--monitor` option, see [Usage](https://github.com/esp-rs/espflash/tree/master/cargo-espflash#usage) section for more information about arguments.
+    > [cargo-espflash](https://github.com/esp-rs/espflash/tree/master/cargo-espflash) also allows opening a serial monitor after flashing with `--monitor` option, see [Usage](https://github.com/esp-rs/espflash/tree/master/cargo-espflash#usage) section for more information about arguments.
-#### Idf first aproach
+#### Idf first approach

 1. Get example source code
     ```sh